 Who does the Ottumwa Duck Races benefit?

-All proceeds from Ottumwa Duck Races will benefit the Whatsoever You Do, Inc.
+A portion of the proceeds from Ottumwa Duck Races will benefit the Whatsoever You Do, Inc.

 How does it work?

 Everyone who adopts a duck, whether online, in the mail, at a Duck Race booth or in a sponsoring business is entered into what we call E-Quack, a database that stores all of the information.
 Next to your name in E-Quack is the number of ducks you have adopted.
 The tag range is entered into E-Quack and all the numbers are shuffled up.
 Then, E-Quack automatically assigns the number of ducks you have adopted next to Tag Numbers.
 Thus, if you adopted 5 ducks, your name will be placed next to 5 different Tag Numbers.